Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 Key point: You cannot legally drive or insure a salvage title vehicle on public roads.
 Only after repairs are verified and a rebuilt title is issued can you register and drive it again.

-Total loss thresholds — the percentage of ACV at which a car is declared a total loss — vary by state, ranging from 60% to 100%.
-States like New York and Alabama use an 80%+ threshold, while others like California apply a formula-based approach.
+Total loss thresholds — the percentage of ACV at which a car is declared a total loss — vary considerably by state.
+States like Colorado and Texas use a 100% threshold (repair cost + salvage value must equal or exceed ACV), while states like Oklahoma use 60%.
+Many states including California, Illinois, and Ohio use a Total Loss Formula (TLF) rather than a fixed percentage.
 Inspection requirements for converting a salvage title to rebuilt also differ state by state.

 Always check with your state's DMV before proceeding with a buyback.
-You can also review state total loss thresholds and how they affect your claim.
+You can also review when your car is considered totaled and what you'll get paid for a full state-by-state breakdown.

 Insurance Coverage Limitations on Rebuilt Titles

-This is one of the most significant drawbacks of keeping a totaled car:
+This is one of the most significant drawbacks of keeping a totaled car.
+Once a vehicle is repaired and issued a rebuilt title, insurance options are limited — and more expensive.

 Pros